aphoenix/aphoenix.ca/content/blog/2021/hot-sauce-batch-2.md

 This time the process was a bit more efficient:

-1. Obtain Jalepenos and Cucumbers
+1. Obtain Jalapeños and Cucumbers
 2. Cut off the steams, and the terminus of the pepper.
 3. Cut up the peppers and the cukes into relatively small parts.
 4. Put in **properly sized wide mouth jars**, and add brine.